VTC Board

 Education Coordinator

-Charged with overseeing the Curriculum Committee and coordinating with the VTC board.
-Hazel has over 30 years of caving experience, including many international expeditions.
-More than 20 years in education, including several courses in teaching techniques.
+Charged with overseeing the curriculum committee and coordinating with the VTC board.
+Hazel has over 30 years of caving experience, including many international expeditions, and more than 20 years in education, including several courses in teaching techniques.
 Hazel is currently the Education Coordinator for the NSS Vertical Section and past Chair of the NSS Safety and Techniques Committee.

 Regional Coordinators